SOUMEE2000/soumee2000.github.io/_posts/2021-07-04-Web-scrapping.md

 * The dataset I created is [here](https://www.kaggle.com/soumee2000/blackadderfullscriptsrowan-atkinson) at Kaggle.

 ## Web-scrapping Part - II
->When the going gets tough the tough gets going.
+>"When the going gets tough the tough gets going."

 The second website. is a little more trickier to work on.
 But we can get through this.

 ```yaml